-Growing up in the city of Ibadan, left me with some interesting childhood memories that makes me smile always when i remember them.
-And every year till i finished secondary school, Christmas was always a relish as we traveled down to Ijebu Ode to spend the holidays along with my brothers and sisters.
+Growing up in the city of Ibadan, left me with some interesting childhood memories that make me smile always when I remember them.
+And every year till I finished secondary school, Christmas was always relishing as we traveled down to Ijebu Ode to spend the holidays along with my brothers and sisters.

-I was recently in a conversation with my Eldest Brother, and we got around to Christmas Celebration and i asked him, “What was it about Christmas when we were growing up that made it so unique and special?”
-His response was two fold, 1.
-Dad made a lot of sacrifice to ensure the Christmas celebration was memorable every year and 2. the economic condition then was quite tenable unlike now.
-And as i pondered on it, i realized indeed, Dad and several in his generation, went a long way to make Christmas memorable for us growing up.
+I was recently in a conversation with my Eldest Brother, and we got around to Christmas Celebration and I asked him, “What was it about Christmas when we were growing up that made it so unique and special?”
+His response was two-fold, 1.
+Dad made a lot of sacrifices to ensure the Christmas celebration was memorable every year and 2. the economic condition then was quite tenable unlike now.
+And as I pondered on it, I realized indeed, Dad and several in his generation, went a long way to make Christmas memorable for us growing up.
 The whole family coming together, the Christmas decoration within and around the home, the sound of Chickens been fattened for the pot, the sharing of gifts, food and fun!
-And not only that, the new Christmas cloths, shoes and accessories.
-It was all memorable year in year out!
+And not only that, the new Christmas clothes, shoes and accessories.
+It was all a memorable year in year out!

 Isa 9:6-7 NIV